nukedragocodefreak/wireframing/README.md

 ### Summary

-This scenario demonstrates how wireframing plays a crucial role in complex real-time applications like a cashout service using KSQL.
+- This scenario demonstrates how wireframing plays a crucial role in complex real-time applications like a Consumer service using KSQL.
 By visualizing and testing workflows before coding, wireframes help teams identify and fix usability problems early, facilitate collaboration across product, design, and engineering, and ensure a user-friendly final product.
+- K-SQL is a part of confluent kafka anad can be used to join and manipulate data in kafka topics.